VRL example reference

 "foo": "FOO"

-Returns the number of UTF-8 characters in value
+Returns the number of UTF-8 characters in value.
+This differs from

 Note: This is the count of Unicode scalar values which can sometimes differ from Unicode code points.